GeomScale/volesti/include/sos/README.md

 #### Current issues

-* Using double for polynomials of degree > 100 is unstable.
-On the other hand, high precision numbers immensely slow down the IPM
-* Generation of Chebyshev Points / Interpolant Basis dominates the runtime.
 * High degree polynomial (beginning at around degree 25) lead to oscillation near the boundary.
 But this might be an artifact from these polynomials as opposed to a bug or lack in precision.

 #### Weekly Progress